AryaaSk/LingoLearn-Old/README.md

 # LingoLearn
-This app used to just be for german words, but I expanded it to include French and Spanish as well, however a lot of the components are still named german... because of this
+This app used to just be for german words, but I expanded it to include French and Spanish as well, however a lot of files are still named germanHelper or german... because of this

 ## An App which lets you add language vocabulary words and converts them to english, gives you example sentences in both languages and tests you